YicongHong/Thinking-VLN/README.md

 # Thinking-VLN
-Some of my immature ideas and thoughts about the fascinating [Vision-and-Language Navigation](https://panderson.me/). :smiley: (last update 21.Mar.2021)
+Some of my immature ideas and thoughts about the fascinating [Vision-and-Language Navigation](https://panderson.me/). :smiley: (last update 21.Mar.2021) --- OK, I DEFINITELY NEED TO UPDATE THIS PAGE ... :disappointed_relieved::disappointed_relieved:

 Well... it has been three years, [WHERE IS MY SPOON???](https://bringmeaspoon.org/) :expressionless::expressionless::expressionless: